Termination of employment

 Pay in lieu of notice

-Employers may wish to give a payment in lieu of notice if they do not wish an employee to work during the notice period.
-Some contracts expressly allow pay in lieu of notice; others do not.
+Employers may wish to give a payment in lieu of notice if they do not want an employee to work during the notice period.
+Some contracts expressly allow pay in lieu of notice, while others do not.
 If the contract permits pay in lieu, then to do so is not a breach of contract.

-The tax treatment of PILONs no longer depends on whether there is a pay in lieu of notice clause in the contract.
+The tax treatment of PILONs does not depend on whether there is a pay in lieu of notice clause in the contract.
 In all cases where a post-employment termination payment is made, an employer must now split the payment between amounts which should be treated as earnings (including any part which reflects basic pay for the notice period) and subject that to tax and NIC, and amounts benefiting from the £30,000 tax exemption.
 Please see our Inbrief on Frequently asked questions on termination payments for further details.

-In most situations, to qualify for the right to claim unfair dismissal, an employee has to have a period of two years' continuous employment.
+In most situations, an employee has to have a period of two years' continuous employment to qualify for the right to claim unfair dismissal.

-The upper limit on the compensation award is the lower of £93,878 (from 6 April 2022) or 52 weeks’ pay.
+The upper limit on the compensatory award is the lower of £105,707 (from 6 April 2023) or 52 weeks’ pay.
 The compensatory award is what the tribunal considers “just and equitable” in all the circumstances taking account of the employee’s losses since the dismissal and looking to the future.
 The employee is expected to mitigate their loss by making reasonable efforts to find a new job.

 Various factors may go to reduce the unfair dismissal compensatory award.
-For example, the tribunal may make a percentage reduction to reflect the fact that the employee contributed to the dismissal by his or her own fault.
-Or, if the dismissal is unfair because the employer adopted an unfair procedure, the tribunal may reduce the award if the employee may have been dismissed in any event even if proper procedures had been followed.
+For example, the ET may make a percentage reduction to reflect the fact that the employee contributed to the dismissal by their own fault.
+Or, if the dismissal is unfair because the employer adopted an unfair procedure, the ET may reduce the award if the employee may have been dismissed in any event even if proper procedures had been followed.

 In an unfair dismissal claim, it is for the employee to show that they were dismissed.
 This can either be a straightforward express dismissal (e.g. “You’re fired!”), the expiry of a fixed-term contract without it being renewed by the employer, or a constructive dismissal (where the employee resigns in response to a serious breach of contract by the employer).
 The ET will uphold the claim unless the employer can show an acceptable reason for the dismissal.
 In outline, the acceptable reasons are: